Introduction

 To enable safe retries, every request must include a unique operation identifier (x-operation-id).
 If a request is repeated with the same identifier, the Middleware either:

-x-cashbox-id– identifies the target CashBox.x-cashbox-accesstoken– authenticates the caller.x-possystem-id– identifies the registered POS system variant.x-operation-id– ensures idempotent execution.
+x-cashbox-id– identifies the target CashBox.x-cashbox-accesstoken– authenticates the caller (see Authentication).x-possystem-id– identifies the registered POS system variant.x-operation-id– per-operation idempotency key (see Process-Driven and Idempotent Design).

 Core API Endpoints